Oklahoma City Ballet

 The Oklahoma City Ballet is a professional dance company and school located in Oklahoma City.
 The company began under the artistic direction of Ballet Russe de Monte Carlo dancers Yvonne Chouteau and Miguel Terekhov in the Science and Arts Foundation building on the Oklahoma City Fairgrounds.

 Founded in 1963, Oklahoma City Ballet has been the city's professional ballet company for over 40 years.
 It is the resident dance company of the Civic Center Music Hall and as of 2019 has 30 dancers from around the world.
-Led by Artistic Director Robert Mills, the company produces 5 main stage productions per season in Oklahoma City and tours across Oklahoma and the surrounding states.
+Led by Artistic Director Ryan Jolicoeur-Nye, the company produces 5 main stage productions per season in Oklahoma City and tours across Oklahoma and the surrounding states.

 The Oklahoma City Ballet also participates in a number of community outreach projects designed to provide dance education and experience throughout central Oklahoma.

 History

 The company began in 1963 under the name Oklahoma City Civic Ballet, brought together by the foundation's civic ballet committee and chief benefactors, Mr. and Mrs. John E. Kirkpatrick.

 The Oklahoma City Ballet Society was incorporated in 1967 to support the company.
 That same year the Ballet joined the newly formed Arts Council of Oklahoma City and performed in the first Festival of the Arts, celebrating Oklahoma's 60th year of statehood.

 In 1970, the Board of Trustees formed a new group, Oklahoma City Metropolitan Ballet Society and with the generous support of Vernon Pellow, Sr. The company began as the Oklahoma City Metropolitan Ballet with Yvonne Chouteau staying on as founding artistic director.
 Ballerina and Oklahoma native Maria Tallchief worked together with Ms. Chouteau to audition dancers for the company.

 Yvonne Chouteau was succeeded by New York City Ballet principal dancers Conrad and Joy Ludlow, who directed the company from 1973 to 1979.
 The Ludlow's founded the company's affiliate school and joined Oklahoma City's Allied Arts organization.
 During this time the Company and School used studios on the campus of Oklahoma City University and performed at the Kirkpatrick Theater also on the OCU campus.

 In 1979, American Ballet Theatre dancers Bojan Spassoff and Stephanie Wolf-Spassoff assumed direction of the company.
 This was the beginning of the change from a civic company to a semi-professional company which was now performing three productions plus The Nutcracker in a season.
 In 1980, the company name was changed to Ballet Oklahoma and in the spring of 1981 the company moved into a newly renovated facility.
 The building was donated by Robert Hefner, III and a campaign to raise funds for renovations was chaired by Ann Simmons Alspaugh.
 Rand Elliott provided the architectural design and the renovations were completed by Bill McNatt Construction.